marlonShawDEV/workForceHousing/src/styleguide/index_corp.md

 Image modals are those that contain only an image and a caption, and the image stretches/shrinks to fill the width of the container.
 To prevent images from distorting at higher resolutions, the maximum container width for image modals (regardless of size) is the width of the grid (1400px).
 - To create an image modal, add class `.reveal-image` to the .`reveal` container, and include a `figure` with `img` and `figcaption`.
 - To provide a non-javascript fallback link, include the url of the larger image in the `href` attribute.
-- If the modal is being launched from a link on an image, utilize the [`.thumbnail` class](#thumbnail) to provide a focus and hover state on the image.
-Below are examples of an image modal being launched from a text link and from a link on a thumbnail image.
+- If the modal is being launched from a link on an image, utilize the [`.overlay` class](#overlay) to provide a focus and hover state on the image.
+Below are examples of an image modal being launched from a text link and from a link on an overlay image.
 -